Code-Institute-Submissions/eHand/README.md

 mostly it is turned down, with a friendly - get me again!

 Wouldent it be nice if you could give back what they freely gave - which is their own TIME?
-Enabling them to use that TIME as a form of currency to purchase someone else's TIME - and get something done that they need.
-I really cant think of a greater Gift - than the gift of TIME
+Enabling them to use that TIME as a form of currency to purchase someone else's TIME - and get something done that they need?
+Perhaps their car needs brakes fitted or their daughter needs help with her Maths - with TIME they can get whatever it is they need.

+I really cant think of a greater Gift - than the gift of TIME!

 So therefore i came up with the idea of creating time on the site, as a token payment system.